JeremyCervantes/Autonomous-Unmanned-Ground-Vehicle/README.md

 • An ultrasonic sensor is used to detect moving objects in the vehicles path in which it will stop driving at a calculated distance from the moving object.

+• Apply the Thermistor to detect temperatures in the vehicle to prevent from overheating.

 • This project required the use of an Arduino board.